coap-security/liboscore/doc/guides/light_integration.md

 Testing
 -------

-@FIXME The test cases described in `tests/cases/` can be run on any platform that has the @ref coap_naitive_test implemened.
+@FIXME The test cases described in `tests/cases/` can be run on any platform that has the @ref coap_native_test implemented.
 See `tests/riot-tests/` and `tests/native/` for examples of how they can be executed.